VERIFIED BY Taste of Home Test Kitchen

 - Return pork to the pan and bring to a boil.
-Reduce heat; simmer, uncovered, for 8-10 minutes or until a meat thermometer reads 160°, turning pork occasionally.
+Reduce heat; simmer, uncovered, for 8-10 minutes or until a thermometer reads 160°, turning pork occasionally.
 Yield: 6 servings.

 Originally published as Pork Medallions in Green Peppercorn Sauce in Taste of Home Christmas Annual Annual 2010, p62